 Vernacular names used in higher levels taxonomy => bad taxon and bad hierarchy

-This kind of errors has consequences for import: if taxon is not unique, it will not be automatically recognized.
-During an import, when a specimen is linked to a taxon for which duplicates exist in Darwin, taxonomy cannot be automatically attributed.
-Human action is therefore needed to select which taxon is correct.
+This kind of errors has consequences for import: if a taxon is not unique, it will not be automatically recognized.
+During an import, when a specimen is linked to a taxon for which duplicates (or homonym) exist in Darwin, taxonomy cannot be automatically attributed.
+Human action is therefore needed to select and confirm which value is correct.

 What if duplicates can have a scientific basis?